pauloBFalmeida/pauloBFalmeida.github.io/README.md

 image width needs to be 512px, whatever height

+smaller index numbers appear at the top of the page (first)

 After that the jekyll will add automagically to the home-page and gallery :)